oracle/graal/substratevm/SubstrateVM.md

 Substrate VM is an internal project name for the technology behind [GraalVM Native Image](README.md).
+This guide shows how to set up a development environment for the project.

 To get started, install [mx](https://github.com/graalvm/mx).
 Then point the `JAVA_HOME` variable to a JDK that supports a compatible version of the JVM Compiler Interface (JVMCI).
-JVMCI is a privileged low-level interface to the JVM, that can read metadata from the VM such as method bytecode and install machine code into the VM.
+JVMCI is a privileged, low-level interface to the JVM that can read metadata from the VM, such as method bytecode, and install machine code into the VM.
 Obtain JVMCI-enabled:
 * JDK 8 from [GitHub](https://github.com/graalvm/openjdk8-jvmci-builder/releases)
 * JDK 11 from [GitHub](https://github.com/graalvm/labs-openjdk-11/releases)

 #### Prerequisites
-For compilation `native-image` depends on the local toolchain, so make sure: `glibc-devel`, `zlib-devel` (header files for the C library and `zlib`) and `gcc` are available on your system.
+For compilation, `native-image` depends on the local toolchain.
+Install `glibc-devel`, `zlib-devel` (header files for the C library and `zlib`) and `gcc`, using a package manager available on your OS.
+Some Linux distributions may additionally require `libstdc++-static`.

 Unlike Linux or macOS platforms, building native images on Windows requires meeting certain prerequisites.
 The required Microsoft Visual C++ (MSVC) version depends on the JDK version that GraalVM is based on.
 For GraalVM distribution based on JDK 8, you will need MSVC 2010 SP1 version.
 The recommended installation method is using Microsoft Windows SDK 7.1:
-1. Download the SDK file `GRMSDKX_EN_DVD.iso` for from [Microsoft](https://www.microsoft.com/en-gb/download).
+1. Download the SDK file `GRMSDKX_EN_DVD.iso` from [Microsoft](https://www.microsoft.com/en-gb/download).
 2. Mount the image by opening `F:\Setup\SDKSetup.exe` directly.
 For GraalVM distribution based on JDK 11, you will need MSVC 2017 15.5.5 or later version.

+The last prerequisite, common for both GraalVM distribution based on JDK 11 and JDK 8, is the proper [Developer Command Prompt](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=vs-2019#developer_command_prompt_shortcuts) for your version of [Visual Studio](https://visualstudio.microsoft.com/vs/).
+On Windows, the `native-image` tool only works when it is executed from the x64 Native Tools Command Prompt.

 After cloning the repository, run
 ```
 cd substratevm
 mx build